Norse group: Subcategorization

-They also made larger groups of moons that merged multiple families and previously left-out moons that they called "clusters", that could be groups composed of multiple generations of collisional fragments.
-They commented on two of the clusters that they called A and B: Cluster A, composed of Mundilfari's group, Jarnsaxa, and Aegir's group, and Cluster B, similar to Cluster A but also including Bergelmir's group.
+They also made larger groups of moons that merged multiple families and previously left-out moons that they called "clusters", that they said could be groups composed of multiple generations of collisional fragments.
+One of the clusters passed their acceptance criterion, "cluster A", which was composed of Mundilfari's group, Jarnsaxa, and Aegir's group.

-Denk et al. (2018) decided to again split the retrograde moons into six families based on their orbital elements, similar to Turrini et al. They did acknowledge the retrogrades were sometimes treated as a group all together called the "Norse group".
-They left out fewer moons but still did not put all 29 retrograde moons known at the time in a group.
+Denk et al. (2018) decided to again split the retrograde moons into six families based on their orbital elements, similar to Turrini et al. They left out fewer moons but still did not put all 29 retrogrades known at the time in a group.
 Their groups were: